Kicksecure/usability-misc/README.md

 Simplifies running OpenVPN as unprivileged user.

-Ships a FoxyProxy add-on configuration file for use with Tor Browser
+Ships a FoxyProxy add-on configuration file for use with Tor Browser.

 Process configuration folder /etc/audit/rules.d/ by default if auditd is installed.

+Provides apt-get-noninteractive that is a simple wrapper around apt-get, that sets all required environment variables to make it interactive as well as to prevent systemd service starts and restarts during apt-get.

 (This package description has been [automatically](https://github.com/Whonix/whonix-developer-meta-files/blob/master/debug-steps/packaging-helper-script) extracted and mirrored from `debian/control`.)